 Taking Care of Your Teeth

 Oral health is essential for your general health, as a healthy mouth will improve well being and quality of life.
-Healthy teeth are for Life.
+Healthy teeth are for life.

 Taking care of your teeth will ensure that your teeth and gums are healthy and that food can be chewed thoroughly, without pain or discomfort, and that the teeth are not sensitive to different stimuli.
 Teeth are important for social acceptability, and a nice smile.